Marbled Murrelet Long-Term Conservation Strategy

 Final Environmental Impact Statement

-The final environmental impact statement (FEIS) evaluates seven alternative long-term conservation strategies and a no-action alternative (the current, interim strategy).
-Each action alternative provides a unique approach to marbled murrelet habitat conservation, designating varying amounts of habitat for conservation and applying conservation measures to ensure long-term protection of forestlands important to the marbled murrelet.
+The final environmental impact statement (FEIS) evaluated seven alternative long-term conservation strategies and a no-action alternative (the interim strategy in the HCP).
+Each action alternative provided a unique approach to marbled murrelet habitat conservation, designating varying amounts of habitat for conservation and applying conservation measures to ensure long-term protection of forestlands important to the marbled murrelet.

 FEIS - September 2019